Advice for Newbie Writers, How to get People to Read Your Articles!

 No, you should provide good informative Links to sites that allow the reader to expand his knowledge of what you have written, with a click.

-Also, if you use links, make sure that you set up your HTML code so that the link is opened in another page, and they can get back to your Hub.
+Also, if you use links, make sure that you set up your HTML code so that the link is opened in another page, and they can get back to your article.

 It's a bad thing that you are doing to yourself, if you provide a link for your reader and they cannot get back to your Hub easily.

-You want to use self-promotional links sparingly in your Hubs.
+You want to use self-promotional links sparingly in your articles.

-If the Google search engine or even HP finds that you have too many of these links in your Hub, then you will, again, be punished with a lower ranking.
+If the Google search engine or even your writer's site finds that you have too many of these links in your artivle, then you will, again, be punished with a lower ranking.

-One rule-of-thumb is to use only one or two self-promotional links in each of your Hubs to avoid being tagged as being too self-promotional.
+One rule-of-thumb is to use only one or two self-promotional links in each of your articles to avoid being tagged as being too self-promotional.

 Google likes for people to search for stuff and they like for people to read Ads and even purchase from the people that pay for the Ads, occasionally.